 In Ljubljana, the Cyanometer gathers air quality measurement data from the EARS Ljubljana Bežigrad measuring station.
 The Cyanometer displays the air pollution level on a color scale from red to green and points out the main pollutant in case of pollution in real time.
 A color scale from green to red visualises the air quality level.
-In the case of increased levels of concentrations, three different icons indicate the main pollutant source, while the fourth one essential condition connected to elevated ozone concentrations.
+In the case of increased levels of concentrations, three different icons indicate the main pollutant source, while the fourth one indicates the essential condition connected to elevated ozone concentrations.

 Martin Bricelj Baraga concept & artistic direction • Igor Vuk technical design & production • Neja Tomšič production & texts • Marjan Omanovič installation build up • Miha Markič programming • Matt Spendlove web programming • Vishal Kassie website design • Domen Dimovski 3D design • Katja Pahor design • Gašper Torkar sound design

 - Production: MoTA – Museum of Transitory Art

 - Supported by: